 A discussion was held regarding impervious surfaces and pervious surfaces with a focus on the drainage area for the proposed rain garden at each school.
 Students were asked to point out these areas outside and discuss the impacts of these land cover types.
-Students were asked to consider how stormwater moves over impervious and pervious surfaces and define those areas for the drainage area to the proposed rain garden while outside.
+Students were asked to label the impervious and pervious surfaces on their drainage area map (Figure 17).